How to pay international contractors in Ireland [2025]

 Here are a few options you can explore for paying your international contractors:

-- Global payroll services.
-Typically, contractors aren't included in payroll, since they aren't subject to the same withholdings as employees—instead, they invoice for their services, which goes through accounts payable for many companies.
-But with Rippling, you can pay Irish employees and Irish contractors, wherever they are, in a single pay run.
+Global payroll services.
+Typically, contractors aren't included in payroll since they aren't subject to the same withholdings as employees—instead, they invoice for their services, which goes through accounts payable for many companies.
+But with Rippling, you can pay Irish employees and Irish contractors worldwide in one place.

 Step #3: Use global payroll software to process payments for Irish contractors